andreamazza89/books/the-elements-of-computing-systems/ch02/notes.md

 - same hardware can be used to represent/manipulate signed and unsigned integers
 - negating a number is a simple operation
-- subtraction is a just addition
+- subtraction is done with addition

 ## Specification